irods/irods/docs/User_Guide/configuration.md

+# Configuration Files

+# Legacy Configuration Files

+## ~/.odbc.ini

+This file, in the home directory of the unix service account (default 'irods'), defines the unixODBC connection details needed for the iCommands to communicate with the iCAT database.
+This file was created by the installer package and probably should not be changed by the sysadmin unless they know what they are doing.

+## ~/.irods/.irodsA

+This scrambled password file is saved after an `iinit` is run.
+If this file does not exist, then each iCommand will prompt for a password before authenticating with the iRODS server.
+If this file does exist, then each iCommand will read this file and use the contents as a cached password token and skip the password prompt.
+This file can be deleted manually or can be removed by running `iexit full`.

-# JSON Server Configuration Files
+# JSON Configuration Files

 The following configuration files control nearly all aspects of how an iRODS deployment functions.
-There are configuration variables available for the server, the client environment, and the database connection.
+There are configuration variables available for the server, the database connection, and the client environment.
 All files are in JSON and validate against the configuration schema defined at [https://schemas.irods.org/configuration](https://schemas.irods.org/configuration).

-# server_config.json
+## /etc/irods/server_config.json

+This file defines the behavior of the server Agent that answers individual requests coming into iRODS.
+It is created and populated by the installer package.

-Controlling the basic configuration of the iRODS Server itself, and found in `/etc/irods` for packaged binary installations, this file contains the following top level entries:
+This file contains the following top level entries:

   - `advanced_settings` (required) - Contains subtle network and password related variables.
 These values should be changed only in concert with all connecting clients and other servers in the Zone.